bertjebertjek/esm_bc_template/README.md

 ## Usage

 The following steps are required before the Fortran code can be run.
+### 0. Download GCM data and process
+The GCM data need to be downloaded and depending on the model, certain variables need to be calculated.
+This is not described here (yet).

 ### 1. Make monthly files
 Both the GCM data and the ERAi data need to be separated into monthly files, so the bias correction can be done per month.